mandaricsladjana/Real-Estate-Investment-and-Market-Analytics-Project/README.md

-# 📊 Real Estate Investment & Market Analytics Project
+# Real Estate Investment & Market Analytics Project

 ## 👋 Welcome

 This is my first data analytics portfolio project, created to demonstrate practical skills in SQL, Excel, and Power BI.
 The goal is to show the ability to work with real-world data by cleaning, transforming, and analyzing it to generate meaningful business insights.

 The project focuses on real estate data analysis, including property valuation, city-level market performance, ROI evaluation, and investment categorization.
-The main purpose of the project is to demonstrate the ability to work with real-life dataset by cleaning, transforming, and analyzing it in order to give meaningful business insights and answer key analytical questions.
+The main purpose of the project is to demonstrate the ability to work with a real-life dataset by cleaning, transforming, and analyzing it in order to give meaningful business insights and answer key analytical questions.

 ---